ehrpg/qstar/docs/character.md

 ## Race

-Every creature has a race, or at least a type that groups similar creatures into the same category, e.g. animals.
+Every creature has a race, or at least a type that groups similar creatures into the same category, e.g. animals or robots.

 A race modifies: